Behodler/behodler2/documentation/Whitepaper.md

  \frac{P_{SCX_{T}}}{P_{SCX_{U}}} = \frac{\sqrt{U}}{\sqrt{T}}    \tag{4}
 $$

 To build an intuition, let's assume that T and U represent real world tokens.
 At the time of writing, Maker (MKR) was trading at just below $3000.
-Suppose we wish to create a linear Behodler that trades MKR for Dai and we wish to preseed the AMM with the right levels of liquidity such that at the margin, 1 MKR trades for 3000 Dai.
+Suppose we wish to create a linear Behodler that trades MKR for DAI and we wish to preseed the AMM with the right levels of liquidity such that at the margin, 1 MKR trades for 3000 DAI.
 Equation 4 becomes:
 $$
  3000 = \frac{\sqrt{U}}{\sqrt{T}}
 $$

-where T is Mkr and U is Dai.
-Let's add an initial Dai liquidity of 10000.
+where T is Mkr and U is DAI.
+Let's add an initial DAI liquidity of 10000.
 This means
 $$
  3000 = \frac{\sqrt{10000}}{\sqrt{T}}
 $$